dillonkmcquade/fedora_ansible/README.md

 sh install.sh
 ```

-This script installs essential configuration files and programs for Dillon's preferred linux environment.
+This script installs essential configuration files and programs for a new install of Fedora.